In 2010, there were fewer than five craft beer breweries in West Virginia.

 Breweries can also sign up existing employees who want to sharpen and broaden their skillsets and/or can also teach new employees from the ground up through the proven, flexible and repeatable brewery-molded training process of Apprenticeship that turns companies into talent producers and not just talent consumers.

-To stand up book-ends of funding apprenticeships, the West Virginia Development Office’s AIM WV program team helps breweries tap state resources and workforce training funds to off-set some apprentice training costs while Bridge Valley students can also qualify for a Learn and Earn, which pays half of an apprentice’s wages while they are working with a brewery.
+To stand up book-ends of funding apprenticeships, the West Virginia Department of Economic Development’s AIM WV program team helps breweries tap state resources and workforce training funds to off-set some apprentice training costs while Bridge Valley students can also qualify for a Learn and Earn, which pays half of an apprentice’s wages while they are working with a brewery.

 While the first semester of the Bridge Valley course is just about in the books, enrollment is now open for the spring semester which begins in January.